julianmendez/soda/docs/README.md

-# Scopus
+# Soda

-*Scopus* is a functional language to describe ethical problems.
+*Soda* (Symbolic Objective Descriptive Analysis) is a functional language to describe ethical problems.
 Its main purpose is to be used to produce clear code.
 The source code should be easy to understand, somehow natural, although not necessarily easy to write.